HomeLatest NewsEnterprise ITMicrosoft introduces Azure Hybrid Benefit for Linux in India

 Also Microsoft claimed that it enables a significant reduction in the cost of running workloads on the cloud by converting existing PAYG (pay-as-you-go) virtual machines (VMs) to bring-your-own-subscription (BYOS) billing.

-According to the statement, in the new normal, it is challenging for businesses to adjust their strategies to maintain productive operations and processes.
+According to the statement, in the new normal, it is challenging for businesses to their strategies to maintain productive operations and processes.
 Businesses face challenges in migrating workload to the public cloud due to regulatory and data sovereignty-related issues.
-This is common in highly regulated industries like financial services, healthcare and government.
+This is common in highly regulated industries like services, healthcare and government.
 Further, some workloads, especially those related to the edge, require low latency.

 Many organisations have significant on-premises investments that they want to maximise, so they choose to modernise on-location data centres and traditional apps.
 This includes on-premises licenses and subscriptions, and the inability to migrate them to the cloud often affects the ROI and total cost of ownership.
 Azure solves this by acknowledging this investment and not charging for subscriptions or licenses again when customers move to the cloud, said the company.